 Citizens of the European Union do not need a visa to study in Greece.
 However, if you come from a non-EU country, you need to obtain a student visa.
-In order to do so, you first need an official acceptance letter from your chosen University or TEI in Greece, which must be an institution certified by the Greek Ministry of Education.
+In order to do so, you first need an official acceptance letter from your chosen University in Greece, which must be an institution certified by the Greek Ministry of Education.
 Contact the Greek Embassy in your country, or consult the Greek Ministry of Foreign Affairs website, for a detailed list of the documents required for a student visa and information about how to submit your application.

 According to the existing legislation:

 - A third-country national entering on Greek territory must hold a passport or other travel document recognized by international conventions.

 - Such documents shall have a visa, if so required by applicable international conventions, Community law and national arrangements.

 - The visa shall be issued by the consular authority of the place of residence of the third-country national, having regard to reasons mainly relating to public policy and to the protection of national security and public health, and shall be distinguished into short-term residence ("Schengen" visa) and long-term residence (national visa).